-Note: As determined by FERC, a request for interconnection of a substation does not constitute a request for transmission service.
+Note: As determined by FERC, a request for interconnection does not constitute a request for transmission service.
 The process described herein is not sufficient, nor intended to determine the capability of the transmission network to supply the electric load power and energy requirements.
-In addition, a signed Load Interconnection Agreement does not provide the interconnection customer with any rights to transmission service.
+In addition, a signed Interconnection Agreement does not provide the interconnection customer with any rights to transmission service.

-A customer desiring transmission service from Xcel Energy or the appropriate ISO must follow the procedures of the Xcel Energy Joint OATT or the ISO OATT in requesting transmission service.
+A customer desiring transmission service from Xcel Energy or the appropriate ISO must follow the procedures of the Xcel Energy OATT or the ISO OATT in requesting transmission service.

-B. Transmission Load Interconnection Requests Steps
+B. Transmission to Transmission Interconnection Requests Steps